 Marker series.
-This marker is included in the New Jersey, Sussex County Board of Chosen Freeholders marker series.
+This marker is included in the American Presbyterian and Reformed Historic Sites, and the New Jersey, Sussex County Board of Chosen Freeholders marker series.

 Location.
 40° 59.737′ N, 74° 51.594′ W. Marker is in Fredon Township, New Jersey, in Sussex County.
 Marker is on Yellow Frame Road near New Jersey Route 94.
-Touch for map.
-Located just off Route 94 North at the border of Sussex and Warren Counties; marker is located on the lawn of the church grounds.
+Located just off Route 94 North at the border of Sussex Touch for map.
 Marker is in this post office area: Newton NJ 07860, United States of America.
+Touch for directions.

 Regarding Yellow Frame Presbyterian Church.
 The First Presbyterian Church of Upper Hardwick is one of 445 American Presbyterian and Reformed Historical Sites registered between 1973 and 2003 by the Presbyterian Historical Society (PHS), headquartered in Philadelphia.
 Approved sites received a metal plaque featuring John Calvin’s seal and the site’s registry number (PHS marker location unknown).

 The following text is taken from the Presbyterian Historical Society website: